The Best Food in Valencia: Restaurants & More!

 Bunyols are a sweet Spanish treat that make for the perfect dessert while in Valencia.
 They are super similar to donuts except this fried dough is made with a sweet pumpkin batter, plus the final product is fully coated in a thick layer of sugar.
 This along with churros are the two must-try Valencia desserts that are special to this region.

 One of the best things about visiting Valencia is that it is a very cheap city.
 You can enjoy low cost accommodation, attractions, and food.
 This means you can dine in tasty and beautiful restaurants without breaking the bank.
 Enjoying Valencia's amazing tastes within budget is a treat in itself.
 Below are some of the best restaurants in Valencia.

 Casa Carmela—Best Paella in Valencia

-Casa Carmela is the closest you will get to homemade paella in Valencia making it a top option for a delicious paella meal.
-This restaurant is located along the sea leading to a wonderful dining experience.
+Casa Carmela is the best restaurant in Valencia for paella.
+It’s the closest you will get to a delicious homemade paella in Valencia.
+This restaurant is located along the sea making it one of the most unique culinary experiences in Valencia .
 Be sure to make a reservation beforehand as this is essential, and prepare your transportation as the restaurant is located outside of the city center.